 Dr. Jack Newman MD, FRCPC and Thomas W. Hale, R.Ph.
 Ph.D, both members of La Leche League International’s Health Advisory Council believe that a mother can drink some alcohol and continue breastfeeding as she normally does.
 See further reading for more information .

-If you want to drink but are concerned about the effect on your baby, you can use expressed breast milk.
-Alternatively you can wait for the alcohol to clear from your system.
+If you want to drink but are concerned about the effect on your baby, you can use expressed breastmilk.
+Alternatively you can wait for the alcohol to clear from your system (about two hours for each drink consumed).
 If you become uncomfortable while waiting you can express and discard your milk.